joelparkerhenderson/ways-of-working/doc/discussions/index.md

 Do not interrupt, unless you are the facilitator.

 Take responsibility for the quality of the discussion.

-Build on one another’s comments; work toward shared understanding.

 Stay on topic, don't go on tangents